GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

    - Should click into place

 3. **Wait for your computer to recognize it**
-   - Windows: Check "This PC" → Should see new drive
+   - Windows: Check "This PC" â†’ Should see new drive
-   - macOS: Check Finder → Should see mounted volume
+   - macOS: Check Finder â†’ Should see mounted volume
-   - Linux: Run `lsblk` → Should see new device (like `/dev/sdb`)
+   - Linux: Run `lsblk` â†’ Should see new device (like `/dev/sdb`)

-⚠️ **CRITICAL WARNING:** We're about to ERASE this card completely.
+âš ï¸ **CRITICAL WARNING:** We're about to ERASE this card completely.
 Make sure:
 - It's the RIGHT card (not your phone's SD card, not your camera's)
 - Any important data is backed up elsewhere
 - You're 100% certain before proceeding